iotaledger/goshimmer/documentation/docs/protocol_specification/components/autopeering.md

 ---
 description: An IOTA node needs to discover and maintain a list of the reachable IP addresses of other peers.
-Nodes to be kept up-to-date about the ledger state, thus they exchange information with each other.
+Nodes need to be kept up-to-date about the ledger state, thus they exchange information with each other.
 image: /img/protocol_specification/peer_discovery.png
 keywords:
 - node